 Child performance licences

-Performance licences are required for children who are performing in theatre, television, film, sporting activities or modelling and are of compulsory school age.
+Performance licences are required for children who are performing in theatre, television, film, sporting activities or modelling, from birth until compulsory school leaving age (June of Year 11)

 - time off school is required.